tldr-pages/tldr/pages.de/linux/a2query.md

 `sudo a2query -m {{modulname}}`

-- Zeigt aktivierte virtuelle Hosts:
+- Zeige aktivierte virtuelle Hosts an:

 `sudo a2query -s`